MercuryWorkshop/sh1mmer/README.md

 ### The Tsunami

 Disabling write protection has also been patched by Google:tm:.
-If your Chromebook has never updated to 114 (or newer) before (check in `chrome://version`), then you can ignore this and proceed with disabling write protection to continue using SH1MMER.
-If not, unenrolling through disabling write protection will not work as normal.
+If your Chromebook has never updated to version 114 (or newer) before (check in `chrome://version`), then you can ignore this and follow the [Unpatch](https://sh1mmer.me/#fog:~:text=v111) instructions.
+If not, disabling write protection will not work as normal.

 <details>
     <summary>Tsunami Bypass Details</b></summary>